tyson-swetnam/srer-wgew/README.md

 ## [University of Arizona HPC](https://github.com/tyson-swetnam/lidar_sfm_data_fusion/tree/master/uahpc)

-We used the University of Arizona's High Performance Computer with GPU, called *El Gato*, to run [Agisoft Photoscan](http://www.agisoft.com/) in a distributed interface (master + worker nodes).
+We used the University of Arizona's High Performance Computer with GPU, called *El Gato*, to run structure from motion modelling in [Agisoft Photoscan](http://www.agisoft.com/) in a distributed interface (master + worker nodes).

 ## Software